Adler-real/Better_ContentWarning/README.md

 <ul> <blockquote><strong>This modpack may stop working due to the constant updates of the game</strong></blockquote></ul>

-- Note: I can't test [Virality](https://thunderstore.io/c/content-warning/p/MaxWasUnavailable/Virality/) 100% because I have no more than 2 friends, but it should work.
+- Note: I can't test [Virality](https://thunderstore.io/c/content-warning/p/MaxWasUnavailable/Virality/) 100%, but it should work.
 If you have any issues (or have no problems), please open an issue on [GitHub](https://github.com/Adler-real/Better_ContentWarning/issues).

-- Please do not update FreeEmotes and ShopTweaks because the latest version does not work.
+- Please do not update [ShopTweaks](https://thunderstore.io/c/content-warning/p/ViViKo/ShopTweaks/) because the latest version does not work.

-- <s>Boombox may have no music, restart the game then it should work</s> should work now.

 - Purchased camera may not extract.